Stanford ADRC Clinical Core

 The Clinical Core of the Stanford Alzheimer’s Disease Research Center (ADRC) recruits and follows patients with Alzheimer’s disease, Parkinson’s disease, dementia with Lewy bodies, and mild cognitive impairment; and healthy older volunteers without neurological disease or cognitive impairment.
 Information that we collect supports innovative research on understanding fundamental causes of neurodegenerative disease and enabling early identification, effective treatment, and prevention.

 We believe that research is most efficient when each volunteer is able to contribute multiple types of information.
 We refer to this strategy as “deep phenotyping.”
 Our research data come from neurological and neuropsychological assessments, brain imaging (PET scans and MRI scans), and molecular and genetic markers derived from blood, spinal fluid, skin fibroblasts, and stool.
 All of these are ultimately tied to crucial diagnostic information obtained by brain autopsy through the ADRC Neuropathology Core.
 Anonymous research data and some specimens and tissues are shared with researchers at Stanford and other universities.
 Like other ADRCs, we provide Uniform Data Set measures to the National Alzheimer’s Coordinating Center (Seattle, WA) and biological specimens to the National Centralized Repository for Alzheimer’s Disease and Related Dementias (Indianapolis, IN).
 We maintain strict confidentiality.
-The Clinical Core is led by Dr. Victor Henderson and by Dr. Kathleen Poston (Lewy body disease), Dr. Sharon Sha (clinical trials), and Dr. Maya Yutsis (neuropsychology).
+The Clinical Core is led by Dr. Victor Henderson and by Dr. Kathleen Poston (Lewy body disease), Dr. Sharon Sha (clinical trials), Dr. Maya Yutsis (neuropsychology), and Dr. Kyan Younes (neurology).

 Victor W. Henderson, MD, MS